Jared-Lev/Identifying-depression-biomarkers/README.md

     -Gender is the single largest predictor of depression: being female increases your chances of being depressed by over 60% -There is clearly a relationship between inflammation and depression, as higher levels of white blood cells, increased red cell distribution width and hematocrit levels are increase one's odds of being depressed.
-    -Higher levels of albumin, a marker for overall health, substantially decrease one's odds of being depressed by over 80%.
+    -Higher levels of albumin, a marker for overall health, decrease one's odds of being depressed by over 80%.